 Easy Lunch Boxes That Keep Food Fresh: Parent-Tested Reviews

 School lunch packing is a daily reality for millions of parents.
-After testing 10 different lunch boxes through an entire school year with 3 kids (ages 5, 8, and 11), we know which ones actually work and which ones end up in the donation pile.
+After testing multiple lunch boxes through extensive use with kids of various ages, we know which ones actually work and which ones end up in the donation pile.

 What Makes a Great Kids' Lunch Box?

-Our Real-World Testing: We packed lunches 180+ days, dealt with lost lids, forgotten boxes, and the inevitable "mystery smell" situations.
+Our Real-World Testing: We packed lunches regularly, dealt with lost lids, forgotten boxes, and the inevitable "mystery smell" situations.
 Here's what actually matters:

 Must-Have Features: